FrancescaPascalau/multitenancy/README.md

 3. `Shared Database, Shared Schema`: Everyone is living in the same apartment and all stuff is marked with sticky-notes to show who owns it.

+### Multitenant Example - Spring Data JPA configurations

+Both Spring and Hibernate support multitenancy.

+1. On the Spring side, we will have one class to implement that intercepts the request and, on its basis, sets the appropriate tenant in the context (`TenantContext`).
+2. Implement the interface `org.springframework.web.servlet.AsyncHandlerInterceptor`.
+We have to override the `preHandle()` and `postHandle()` methods in order to intercept the request and then clear the `TenantContext`.

 ### References

 https://www.bytefish.de/blog/spring_boot_multitenancy.html